errantSquam/errant-resources/public/resources.md

 ---
 # Other Mediums
 ## Pixel Art

 - (FREE) [**Pixel Joint's Pixel Art Tutorial**](https://pixeljoint.com/forum/forum_posts.asp?TID=11299)
   - An excellent introductory tutorial to Pixel Art.
   - Recommendation: **Beginner**

 - (FREE) [**Cyangmou's Pixel Art Tutorials**](https://lospec.com/pixel-art-tutorials/author/cyangmou)
   - Nice, bite-sized tutorials that occasionally analyze your favourite video game.
   - Recommendation: **Beginner, Intermediate, Advanced**

 - (PAID) [**Pixel Logic**](https://pixellogicbook.com/)
   - A digital textbook that goes into the meat of how pixel-art works.
 Analyzes a lot of different mediums and the history of pixelart!
   - Recommendation: **Beginner, Intermediate, Advanced**

-- [Spriter's Resource](http://spriters-resource.com/) is also a repository of sprites ripped from video games.

 ## 3D Modelling
 Personally I wouldn't consider myself too advanced when it comes to 3D modelling, and I'm still learning.
 Will update this over time as I find resources that work.